Maha Maha: Production

 The film is produced by Sakthi Screens and it was written and directed by Mathivanan Sakthivel.
 Mathivanan did a short course in film making at the Australian Film Base in Sydney before production of this film.
 The film was predominantly filmed in Australia in a small country town Taralga.

 Music

 The film has three tracks composed by Pavalar Shiva, who is Ilayaraja's brother's (Pavalar Varadarajan's) son.

 The audio was released by Ilayaraja.
-He commented that the songs are good and he liked the title of the film "Maha Maha".

 The Hindu reported that there are only three tracks in the album, all of which are pleasing to the ears.
-‘Ennavo Pannuthe’ is sung by Nivas K. Prasanna and Prashanthini, while ‘Agaramodu Lagaram’ is sung by Prashanthini, Priya and Vallavan.
-Pavalar Siva's rendition of the title number ‘Maha Maha’ is good.
+"Ennavo Pannuthe" is sung by Nivas K. Prasanna and Prashanthini, while "Agaramodu Lagaram" is sung by Prashanthini, Priya and Vallavan.
+Pavalar Siva's rendition of the title number "Maha Maha" is good.